MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 - *Cost analysis*: Perform a cost analysis to assess whether the potential savings of committing to a higher usage level outweighs the risks of not fully utilizing the commitment.

-#### Select the right prepaid plans
+#### Select the right commitment-based plan

-Strategic usage of prepaid plans can significantly minimize costs for applicable resources.
+Strategic usage of commitment-based plan can significantly minimize costs for applicable resources.
 It allows you to effectively plan and allocate resources.
-To select the right prepaid plan, consider the following strategies:
+To select the right commitment-based plan, consider the following strategies:

-- *Choose an appropriate prepaid plan*: Select a prepaid plan that covers the minimum capacity that the workload requires.
+- *Choose an appropriate commitment-based plan*: Select a commitment-based plan that covers the minimum capacity that the workload requires.
 Starting with the minimum commitment gives you flexibility while you still benefit from cost savings.

-  Having a clear understanding of the workload's minimum capacity requirements before you commit to a prepaid plan minimizes risk and ensures that you optimize your savings.
+  Having a clear understanding of the workload's minimum capacity requirements before you commit to a commitment-based plan minimizes risk and ensures that you optimize your savings.
 However, there are exceptions.
 A commitment that requires minimal upfront costs has a lower risk.
-The lower the commitment risk, the quicker you can commit to a prepaid plan.
-As the cost and risk of a prepaid commitment grow, you need to understand your minimum consistent usage for each component you're committing to.
+The lower the commitment risk, the quicker you can commit to a commitment-based plan.
+As the cost and risk of a commitment grow, you need to understand your minimum consistent usage for each component you're committing to.

-- *Increment prepaid commitments*: As the capacity of your workload grows, gradually increase your prepaid commitments.
+- *Increment commitments*: As the capacity of your workload grows, gradually increase your commitments.
 Start small and scale up.
 Increment scaling up based on the workload's actual usage.

-- *Renegotiate and consolidate*: Regularly renegotiate and normalize prepaid plans to align their ending time.
+- *Renegotiate and consolidate*: Regularly renegotiate and normalize commitment-based plans to align their ending time.
 This alignment allows you to consolidate them into a single line item on your bill, so it's easier to manage and optimize costs.

-- *Eliminate underutilization*: You need to evaluate and optimize prepaid contracts to ensure they deliver their full potential value.
+- *Eliminate underutilization*: You need to evaluate and optimize commitment-based contracts to ensure they deliver their full potential value.
 Regularly review and analyze your charges and usage data.
 Understand the breakdown between actual cost and amortized costs and reconcile the data to ensure accurate billing.

     Monitor utilization.
-Keep an eye on how much you're using your prepaid plans.
+Keep an eye on how much you're using your commitment-based plans.
 Set up alerts to tell you if you're not using all of your reserved resources.
 Check how you're using them over time and get rid of any you're not using.
 Make sure you're using the right size of virtual machines to get the most out of your plan.
 You can also adjust the sizes to fit what you've already paid for.

-    Modify the prepaid plan.
+    Modify the commitment-based plan.
 Consider changing the scope of the reservation to share, allowing it to apply more broadly across your resources.
 It can help increase utilization and maximize savings.
-If you find underused prepaid plans, try exchanging unused quantity or canceling and refunding plans.
+If you find underused commitment-based plans, try exchanging unused quantity or canceling and refunding plans.

 ### Evaluate and commit to available discounts